allwefantasy/byzer-llm/README.md

                  )
 ```

-The second step is to deploy create ByzerLLM/ByzerRetrieval client:
+The second step is to create ByzerLLM/ByzerRetrieval:

 ```python
 from byzerllm.utils.retrieval import ByzerRetrieval